nfinit/databook/hpc/hw/cpu.VR4100.markdown

 peripherals on-chip catering heavily to the Windows CE platform and similar PDA applications, such as keyboard, LCD and touch digitizer controllers.

-The VR4100 family of microprocessors was developed and introduced by NEC in 1996 as a cornerstone of Microsoft's new Windows CE Handheld PC reference platform, and perhaps also as a response to the announcement of the MIPS16 instruction set supported by all VR4100 implementations alongside the traditional MIPS III ISA.
-Designed from the ground up for handheld computing, VR4100 designs were immensely popular in PDAs and other mobile devices prior to Microsoft's decision to standardize the Pocket PC platform on the ARM architecture in the early 2000s and the VR4100's subsequent shift of focus to network appliances and similar high-end embedded roles.
-All VR4100 designs include a host of on-chip peripherals catering heavily to the basic Handheld PC specification, sporting keyboard, LCD, touch digitizer and IrDA communications controllers as standard on-chip features.

 Most resources on the web tend to mislabel VR4100 series chips as "MIPS R4000" due to their shared instruction set and mutual compatibility, however the VR4100 is an entirely indigenous design that differs significantly from the